Criminal Harassment Charges

 The consequences of a finding of guilt are severe, and it is recommended that people consult with an experienced criminal lawyer to determine the best course of action when faced with this type of charge.

 There is a certain “creep” factor associated with the charge of criminal harassment.
 The media has generated an environment where people think “stalking” will always lead to killing or sexual abuse.
 Often the behaviour that leads to the charge falls short of the actual criminal definition.
 Sometimes it’s just “teenage angst” or other times it’s a complainant exaggerating what actually happened.
 Weisberg Law understands that not everyone charged with criminal harassment is a “stalker”.

 Information on Criminal Harassment

 The following information has been prepared to give people a general understanding of criminal harassment law in Canada.
-It is recommended that a lawyer be hired whenever facing this type of charge to ensure that the advice given and received is current.
+It is recommended that a lawyer is hired whenever facing this type of charge to ensure that the advice given and received is current.
 Do not try to defend this charge without hiring a lawyer.
-In fact, always hire a lawyer as soon as possible, before an arrest, or any discussions with the police, if possible.

 The Act of Criminal Harassment